MAVANGIRA

 quo

-shows that, at all material times, the onus was upon the first
+shows that at all material times, the onus was upon the first

 respondent to prove the existence of special circumstances which

 justified the granting of leave to execute.
-The first respondent

-paralysed because of lack of funds which were being held by the
+operations were being paralysed because of lack of funds which were

-appellant.
-The first respondent also contended that if leave to
+being held by the appellant.
+The first respondent also contended that

-harm.
+irreparable harm.

 The